hoehermann/purple-gowhatsapp/docs/NOTES.md

 #### Slash Commands

 This plug-in supports a couple of "IRC-style" commands.
 The user can write them in any chat.

-These features are experimental hacks.
-They have been included due to user reuqets.
-Use them with care.
+* `?reply ID text` and `?reply needle text`
+  The text is sent as a reply.
+The message to be quoted must have been previously received and cached.
+In case the ID lookup fails, the most recent message containing the needle is searched.
+If there are no matches, an error is shown.

+* `?logout`
+  Performs a log-out.
+The QR-code will be requested upon connecting again.

 * `?versions`
   Show version information.